Tips for Fully-Rated Programs

-Individual Develop Memberships must be renewed every year and must be current on the date you submit for Rating.
-The expiration date is displayed on your Develop profile, Learning Record, and Career Lattice certificate.
+- Individual Develop Memberships must be renewed every year and must be current on the date your program submits for Rating.
+The expiration date is displayed on your Develop Individual Profile, Learning Record, and Career Lattice certificate.
 When renewing, processing time can take up to 6 weeks from when Achieve receives documentation.

 Continue Quality Improvement

-You worked hard to set goals, so you should refer back to your Quality Improvement Plan on a regular basis and consider these tips to keep your quality on track:
+You worked hard to set goals, so you should refer back to your Quality Improvement Plan or EQUIP on a regular basis and consider these tips to keep your quality on track:

-With your training plan, consider what is required for licensing and your next Rating, and your long-term goals.
+- With your professional development plan, consider what is required for licensing, your next Rating, and your long-term goals.
 How will your plan fit these requirements?

-Talk with a Professional Development Advisor to help you plan ahead for the required training to Re-Rate either at the same, or higher, Star Level.
+- Talk with your Professional Development Advisor to help you plan ahead for the required training to Re-Rate either at the same, or higher, Star Level.

-IMPORTANT: All required training needs to have been completed within the last five years of your Cohort start date, either January 1 or July 1, through your Quality Documentation Profile submission deadline, and appear on your Learning Record in Develop.
+- IMPORTANT: All required training needs to have been completed within the last five years of your Cohort start date, either January 1 or July 1, through your Quality Documentation Profile submission deadline, and appear on the Learning Record in Develop.

 What if my program moves?

-If you’re a Lead Provider of a family child care program and your license number changes after your move, you must notify Parent Aware by completing and returning the Change of Location and License Number for Rated Programs Form.
-Contact your Quality Coach to get this form.
+- If you’re a Lead Provider of a family child care program and your license number changes after your move, you must notify Parent Aware by completing and returning the Change of Location and License Number for Rated Programs Form.
+Contact your Parent Aware Quality Coach to get this form.
 Once a completed form is received, the Rating will be retained or reinstated, as long as the license holder’s name is exactly the same as the license holder’s name on the child care license at the time the Rating was issued.
 This policy applies only to family child care.
-For center-based programs, the Rating is linked to the license number.
-In most cases, the license number stays the same when your program moves.
-If the program moves and the license number changes, the program’s Rating will be revoked, or participation will end.
-Your program is eligible to reapply for a Rating.

-For both family child care and center-based programs, if your license number does not change after you move, you should inform your licensor of your new address and update your address in your Develop Organization Profile.
+- For both family child care and child care centers, if your license number does not change after you move, you should inform your licensor of your new address and update your address in your Develop Organization Profile.